 - Description: Small, south-facing beach on a freshwater loch in the Western Highlands.
 It is unofficial but very remote and you are unlikely to be disturbed or overlooked.
 It is backed by woodland and mountains which are rarely climbed or hiked.

-- Getting there: Now for the challenge.
-The beach, on the banks of the Glenaladale River can be reached over a pleasant—but long—footpath from Glenfinnan, off the A830 at the northern end of Loch Shiel.
+Now for the challenge.
+The beach, on the banks of the Glenaladale River, can be reached over a pleasant—but long—footpath from Glenfinnan, off the A830 at the northern end of Loch Shiel.
 Glenfinnan is where Bonnie Prince Charlie first rallied his clansmen to back his claim to the British throne at the start of the Jacobite rising in 1745.
 A monument at the head of Loch Shiel marks the spot.

 Or stay over at the almost equally remote Dalilea House and hire a boat from there, heading north along the northern shore of the loch until you reach the glen and the mouth of the river.
 To reach Dalilea, Cross Loch Linnhe on the Corran Ferry, 9 miles south of Fort William.
 Then take the A861 south, toward Strontian and continue along this road (skirting the banks of Loch Sunart) through Acharacle.
 Turn off the A861 at the sign for Dalilea and follow the lane toward the loch shore.

-What's nearby: There are certainly easier nude beaches to get to around Britain and many that are officially sanctioned.
+There are certainly easier nude beaches to get to around Britain and many that are officially sanctioned.
 But this area is particularly scenic and well located for day trips, by ferry or excursion boats from Dalilea to Skye, Mull, Ardnamurchan, and Fort William.
-There are regular boat trips from nearby Mallaig and Arisaig to the small Isles of Rum, Eigg, Muck and Canna.
+There are regular boat trips from nearby Mallaig and Arisaig to the small Isles of Rum, Eigg, Muck, and Canna.
 You can also organize guided sea kayaking tours, led by local experts from nearby Loch Moidart or Glenmuig.
-The opportunities for wildlife watching include all sorts of sea birds, basking sharks, minke whales, dolphine and porpoises.
+The opportunities for wildlife watching include all sorts of sea birds, basking sharks, minke whales, dolphins, and porpoises.